-Audit Committee Member Education and Experience Harold S. Stephen - Chairman Mr. Stephen is a Certified Public Accountant, a former Licensed Trustee in Bankruptcy, and a former partner in the accounting firm of Ernst and Young.
-He has over 35 years experience advising companies in financing and capital restructuring in court supervised and informal reorganization proceedings.
-E. M. Blake Hutcheson Mr. Hutcheson has over 20 years of experience in the real estate services, investment and finance business.
-He is currently President and Chief Executive Officer of Oxford Properties Group Inc. Prior to that, he was the Chief Executive Officer for nine years of a real estate service company with over 1,500 employees and \$250 million in annual sales.
+Audit Committee Member Education and Experience

+Harold S. Stephen - Chairman Mr. Stephen is a Chartered Professional proceedings.

+Accountant, a former Licensed Trustee in Bankruptcy, and a former partner in the accounting firm of Ernst and Young.
+He has over 35 years experience advising companies in financing and capital restructuring in court supervised and informal reorganization in the real estate services, investment and finance business.
+He is currently President and Chief Executive Officer of Oxford Properties Group Inc. Prior to that, he was the Chief Executive Officer for nine years of a real estate service company with over 1,500 employees and